bazthedev/HowToMakeADiscordBot/README.md

 # HowToMakeADiscordBot
-This is a quick tutorial on how to make a Discord Bot using the discord.py library
+This is a tutorial on how to make a Discord Bot using the discord.py library